 - Further information

-The term Rhaetic refers to the language and alphabet used in the eastern pre-alpine and alpine district in Northern Italy during the Iron Age (from the 5th to the 1st century B.C.).
-Overall about 230 inscribed objects have been found, containing about 280 texts.
-Many of the inscriptions (20%) are tokens or numbers.
-UThe geographic area where Rhaetic epigraphy has been found includes Trentino, Northern and Southern Tirol, the Engadin Valley and part of northwestern Veneto.
+The term Rhaetic refers to the language and alphabet used in the eastern pre-Alpine and Alpine districts in Northern Italy during the Iron Age (from the 5th to the Romanisation in the 1st century B.C.).
+Overall about 350 inscriptions have been found.
+Many of the inscriptions are tokens or numbers.
+The geographic area where Rhaetic epigraphy has been found includes Trentino, Northern and Southern Tirol, the Engadin Valley and part of northwestern Veneto.
 The most important epigraphic sites are Sanzeno and Cles in the Non Valley (Trentino), Magrè near Vicenza, San Giorgio in Valpolicella near Verona (Veneto), Sluderno, Settequerce and S. Lorenzo di Sebato (South Tirol).
-In Austria, some inscriptions come from the district of Innsbruck (Demlfeld, Steinberg am Rofan).
-The areas of Rhaetic writing fit the archaeological definition both of the Fritzens-Sanzeno culture on one hand and the Magrè culture on the other.
+In Austria, some inscriptions come from the district of Innsbruck (Demlfeld, Steinberg am Rofan) and from the Bavarian Alps in recent years.
+The areas of Rhaetic writing fit the archaeological definition both of the Fritzens-Sanzeno culture on the one hand and the Magrè culture on the other.

-Thanks to recent linguistic analysis, the language expressed in the Rhaetic inscriptions is today considered as belonging to a new, non-Indo-European linguistic family, called Common Tyrrhenic, which includes Etruscan and the language of the Island of Lemnos as well.
+Thanks to recent linguistic analysis, the language expressed in the Rhaetic inscriptions is today considered belonging to a new, non-Indo-European linguistic family called Common Tyrrhenic, which includes Etruscan and the language of the Island of Lemnos as well.

 Go to the online resources.Online resources

 The attempt to assign a more detailed chronology to the whole epigraphic period has been very difficult until now, due both to the nature of most of the archaeological contexts and to the kind of available documentation.
-It is well known that in the Alpine region called Rhaetic few examples of necropolises have been found to date, and these usually provide the best chronological references.
-Even cult places, such as the typical open-air votive areas for burnt sacrifices (“Brandopferplätze”) of the Rhaetic region, where objects from previous ages were usually recycled many times for new cult rituals, allow only very broad chronological definitions of archaeological findings and contexts.
+It is well known that in the Alpine region called Rhaetic, rare examples of necropolises have been found to date, and these usually provide the best chronological references.
+Even cult places, such as the typical open-air votive areas for burnt sacrifices (“Brandopferplätze”, votive stakes) of the Rhaetic region, where objects from previous ages were usually recycled many times for new cult rituals, allow only very broad chronological definitions of archaeological findings and contexts.

 Since the first publications on Rhaetic epigraphy by T. Mommsen (1850), C. Pauli (1885) and J. Whatmough (PID, 1933), a Northern Etruscan model of the Rhaetic alphabet has been pointed out.
 The Etruscan matrix is evident in many graphemes.
-Nevertheless, as is usual in every loaned epigraphic set and especially in ancient Italy, locally many graphemes were deleted, modified and added.
+Nevertheless, as is usual in every loaned epigraphic set and especially in ancient Italy, many graphemes were deleted, modified and added locally.
 Cases of added signs include the Venetian zeta, which probably represented the voiced fricative /z/, the “staircase” sign (see the alphabet table) or the arrow sign (a vertical arrow), which also appears in the neighboring Camune alphabet.
-The distribution of these innovative signs appear only locally: the staircase sign is attested exclusively in the Magrè area (Vicenza), the arrow sign in the Sanzeno area (Trento).
-These as well as other grapheme variables allow researchers to distinguish the main epigraphic areas or districts: Sanzeno and Magrè.
+The distribution of these innovative signs appears only locally: the staircase sign is attested exclusively in the Magrè area (Vicenza), and the arrow sign in the Sanzeno area (Trento).
+These and other grapheme variables allow researchers to distinguish the main epigraphic areas or districts: Sanzeno and Magrè.

 It is noteworthy that the types of graphemes found in the Rhaetic region reflect phonological structures similar to those in the Etruscan language.
 This fact explains for example the necessity to distinguish two different kind of spirants (or sibilants) with two different graphemes: a three-stroke sigma and a san or tsade.

-Most Rhaetic inscriptions include personal names, at least in the cases where it is possible to recognize specific name endings, such as the patronymics -nu for male or -na for female (probable).
+Most Rhaetic inscriptions include personal names, usually used in dedication inscriptions or even used alone, at least in the cases where it is possible to recognise specific name endings, such as the patronymics -nu for male or -na for female (probable).
+No divine names with votive dedication inscriptions are known at present.
+In the inscribed bronze foil from Demlfeld (Ampass, Austria) from the votive context of a Brandopferplatz, a plurality of subjects are mentioned to whom the foil is dedicated: the Avašuera, who might be gods.

 Researchers have identified only a few categories of text types based on purpose, which in many cases would lead to the definition of the text class.